kick-mind/date-src/src/README.md

 # Tick

 Tick is a multi-calendar, lightweight and rich JavaScript library for parsing, validating, manipulating, formatting, and displaying dates and times for all the Javascript runtime environments (NodeJS, browser, ...).
-It supports many calendars and you can easily convert DateTimes between different calendars and time zones.
+It supports many calendars and you can easily convert DateTime between different calendars and time zones.

 ## Main Features
 - Multi-Calendar